 His research has been covered extensively in the media, including Bloomberg BusinessWeek, Time, Reuters, the Wall Street Journal and The New York Times, and he has appeared on ABC News, NBC Nightly News, CNN, MSNBC and CNBC.

 Research Expertise: Behavioral finance, asset pricing, gender, and private equity.

 - One of the 50 most cited financial economists in the world.

 - Internationally renowned investor behavior and finance expert whose work offers fresh insights on mutual funds, gender-related overconfidence in stock trading, reliability of stock analysts’ recommendations, and how active trading of equities is “hazardous to your wealth.”

 Barber has experience consulting litigation support for financial fraud, antitrust and lost profits cases.

 He is often quoted and his research has been covered extensively in the media, including Bloomberg BusinessWeek, Time, Reuters, the Wall Street Journal and the New York Times, and has appeared on ABC News, NBC Nightly News, CNN, MSNBC and CNBC.

-Barber Barber is one of the top 50 finance scholars in the world ranked by total citations.
-He has published groundbreaking research in leading academic journals, including the Journal of Finance, the Journal of Financial Economics, Review of Financial Studies, the Journal of Political Economy, Quarterly Journal of Economics, American Sociological Review, the Journal of Financial and Quantitative Analysis, and the Financial Analyst Journal.
+He has published groundbreaking research in leading academic journals, including the Journal of Finance, the Journal of Financial Economics, The Review of Financial Studies, the Journal of Political Economy, The Quarterly Journal of Economics, American Sociological Review, the Journal of Financial and Quantitative Analysis, and the Financial Analysts Journal.

-Barber teaches courses in investment analysis and corporate financial policy.
-He is a regular speaker at academic and industry conferences.
+He teaches core finance classes in the UC Davis MBA program and personal finance to UC Davis undergraduates.
+He is a regular speaker at international academic and industry conferences.